 - Peel and grate the apples.

-- Place a pan on medium heat and add the apples, cinnamon, and sugar to the pan.
+- Place a pan over medium heat and add the grated apples, cinnamon, and sugar.

 Preparing the Cookie Dough

-- Place the flour in a large mixing bowl and add the softened butter, baking powder, icing sugar, yogurt, and lemon zest.
+- Place the flour in a large mixing bowl.
+Add the softened butter, baking powder, powdered sugar, yogurt, and lemon zest.

-- Mix them with your fingertips gently until combined.
+- Mix gently with your fingertips until combined.

-- Return the mixture to a worktop and form a nice soft dough.
+- Tip the mixture onto a clean work surface and bring it together into a soft dough.

-- Roll the dough into a log and cut into 5 equal pieces (approximately 140 grams each) and turn them into balls.
+- Roll the dough into a log and cut it into 5 equal pieces, about 5 oz / 140 g each.
+Shape each piece into a ball.

-- Cut the circle into 8 equal triangles and place a teaspoon of apple filling on the wide side of each triangle.
+- Cut the circle into 8 equal triangles.
+Place 1 teaspoon of apple filling on the wide end of each triangle.
+Roll each triangle into a small log shape and place it on the prepared baking sheet.

-- Bake for 20 minutes, until lightly browned.
+- Bake for about 20 minutes, until lightly browned.

-- Sprinkle some icing sugar on top when they are still warm.
+- Sprinkle with powdered sugar while the cookies are still warm.

 Video